Seiten

 For internationally active companies with a high rate of assignments to the USA, the complex L-Visa application process represents a not inconsiderable time and cost factor.

-However, U.S. regulations provide for the possibility of a significant simplification of the entire process for large corporations - the so-called L-Blanket Petition.
+However, US regulations provide for the possibility of a significant simplification of the entire process for large corporations - the so-called L-Blanket Petition.

 If a regular L-Visa application must always be submitted in advance via the U.S. Immigration and Customs Enforcement Service (USCIS), this step is omitted in the L-Blanket process.
 This means that the L-Blanket application can be submitted by the employee directly at an interview appointment at the domestic US consulate.